tomideadeoye/merislabs-official/prd.md

 - Updated file/feature goal at the top of each file for clarity and maintainability.
 - Ensured robust error handling and observability for cloud reliability.

-todo: add draft job/opportunity application email to the opportunity pipe line remeber to make sure the email or questions are answerd in personalized ways for the job/opportunity/questions using my profile, quadrant memory and the web search results.
-I waould love to see multiple draft in the ui when i provide a search name that is a company in the opportunity pipeline, i want to be able to choose find key stakeholders and generate email addresses using the functions i have written for them, i can then choose if to draft a personalised email for each stakeholder or draft a linkedin message based on search results we will carry out on them via scraping links that are found in the search results
+todo: add draft job/OrionOpportunity application email to the OrionOpportunity pipe line remeber to make sure the email or questions are answerd in personalized ways for the job/OrionOpportunity/questions using my profile, quadrant memory and the web search results.
+I waould love to see multiple draft in the ui when i provide a search name that is a company in the OrionOpportunity pipeline, i want to be able to choose find key stakeholders and generate email addresses using the functions i have written for them, i can then choose if to draft a personalised email for each stakeholder or draft a linkedin message based on search results we will carry out on them via scraping links that are found in the search results

 Okay, Tomide.
 This is a fantastic consolidation of your vision for Orion, pulling together the key themes, desired functionalities, and the specific "roles" or "modules" you want it to embody (Journaling Assistant, Application Assistant, Therapy/Self-Reflection Guide, and the overarching AI Life-Architecture Partner).